Ben Reynolds (rugby league, born 1994)

-Ben Reynolds (born 15 January 1994) is an English professional rugby league footballer who plays as a goal-kicking or for Batley Bulldogs in the RFL Championship.
+Ben Reynolds (born 15 January 1994) is an English professional rugby league footballer who plays as a goal-kicking or for the Batley Bulldogs in the RFL Championship.

 Background

 Reynolds was born in Wakefield, West Yorkshire.

 Career

 Reynolds has previously played for the Castleford Tigers in the Super League, making his début in 2013.
 He spent most of the 2014 season on a dual registration contract with the York City Knights and was named as a joint winner (with James Saltonstall) of the Championship One Young Player of the Year award at the end of the season.

-Reynolds also holds the record for the largest forehead of any professional rugby player.

 Leigh Centurions

 In October 2014, Reynolds signed a contract with the Leigh Centurions for the 2015 season, with the Castleford Tigers having the first option to re-sign him for the 2016 season.
 He has spent time on loan at Doncaster and the Dewsbury Rams.

 Toulouse Olympique

 On 10 August 2020 it was announced that Reynolds would join Toulouse Olympique for the 2021 season.